We are engaged in intelligent, site responsive design at all scales with a special focus on the creation of healthy, beautiful environments.

 Gamble received the Bachelor of Architecture from Auburn University in 1989, a Master of Architecture from the Georgia Institute of Technology in 1990, and a Master of Design Studies with Distinction from the Harvard Graduate School of Design in 1996.

-Kasia Zycinska is an Associate Creative Director and a project manager with expertise in all phases of project development on small to medium scale.
-Kasia has 9 years of experience in the field of Architecture.
-She joined G+G in 2013, after receiving her Master of Architecture degree from the Georgia Institute of Technology where she focused her studies on architectural representation and domesticity.
-With broad graphic representation skills, Kasia has a special interest in urban design and multifamily housing, as well as architectural planning and programming.
+Kasia Zycinska is an Associate Creative Director and a project manager with 9 years of experience in the field of architecture.
+She has an expertise in all phases of project development on small to medium scale.
+Kasia moved to the US from Poland 13 years ago and received her Bachelor of Fine Arts in Architecture from University of Memphis.
+Kasia joined G+G in 2013 after receiving her Master of Architecture degree from the Georgia Institute of Technology.
+At Georgia Tech she focused her studies on architectural representation, the inhabitation of residential space and the sense of domesticity.
+With her extensive travel abroad, visual arts and graphic design experience, she offers a unique perspective on the practice of architecture.
+Kasia has a special interest in urban design and multifamily housing, as well as architectural planning and programming.

 Will Gravlee received a Bachelor of Arts in Economics from the University of Georgia in 2006 and a Master of Architecture from the Georgia Institute of Technology in 2012.
 Will’s background in graphic design, residential construction, and furniture design along with 5 years of experience in the field of Architecture adds to an already extensive collection of ability and knowledge found at G+G. After receiving his Master of Architecture degree from the Georgia Institute of Technology, he worked with a small design build firm to purchase and restore historical buildings in his home town of Columbus.
 He joined G+G in 2015, where his areas of focus range from work on existing historical homes and buildings to commercial interiors, and new multi-family projects.
 Like everyone at G + G, Will’s creative and technical input are vital to the process of many projects in the office.
 As an architectural associate, Will is responsible for helping keep projects, in various phases of construction, all moving forward as efficiently as possible.